maliMirkec/hexo-theme-sb/README.md

 ## Support

-If you need any help, please [contact me].
+If you need any help, please feel free to [contact me].

+If you're having issues, please [search for issues](https://github.com/maliMirkec/hexo-theme-sb/issues) or open [a new one](https://github.com/maliMirkec/hexo-theme-sb/issues/new).

 [Starter Project]: https://starter.silvestarbistrovic.from.hr
 [contact me]: mailto:me@silvestarbistrovic.from.hr?Subject=Help